Is the Dead Sea worth visiting?

 Since we have settled that winter is the best season to visit the Dead Sea, don’t be afraid you’ll be cold once you get out of the water.
 Israel’s got you covered.
 Their beach showers are running hot water, so you can just stand under it for however long.
 High five, Israel—another thing you outrun the majority of the world with!

-How to get there?
+How to get to the Dead Sea?
 Let me tell ya!

-Driving in Israel is great, their roads are in a good shape and except for a few honks on the way, it feels comfortable driving around.
-If you want to know more about the traffic signs, parking and other tips when traveling around Israel, read my other article.
+Driving in Israel is great, their roads are in good shape, and except for a few honks on the way, it feels comfortable driving around.
+If you want to know more about the traffic signs, parking, and other tips when traveling around Israel, read my Israel travel tips.

 You might also be interested in reading: